Document Type

 Abstract

-The result is a distinction between two forms of formalism in contract law.
+Formalism in contract interpretation has had many defenders and many critics.
+What lawmakers need, however, is an account of when formalism works and when it does not.
+This article addresses that need by providing general theory of contract exposition and differentiating between two salient forms of formalism in contract law.
 Formalities effect legal change by virtue of their form alone, thereby obviating interpretation.
-Examples from contract law include “as is”, the seal, and some contract boilerplate.
-Evidentiary formalism, in distinction, function by limiting the evidence that goes into interpretation.
+Examples include “as is”, the seal, and sometimes contract boilerplate.
+Evidentiary formalism, in distinction, limits the evidence that goes into interpretation.
 Plain meaning rules are an example of evidentiary formalism.
-The article provides a detailed analysis of each form of formalism, identifying when they are and are not likely to advance the goals of contract law.
+The article provides a detailed analysis of each form of formalism, identifies when they are and are not likely to advance the goals of contract law, and discusses the optimal design of each type.

 Comments